 We calibrate the Symphonova Stem Production system to respond with great sensitivity to the unique way that every musician plays their instrument.
-To enable calibration, each musician must create a musical profile which is then registered on our site as their personal and uniquely identified musical expression profile.
+To enable calibration, each musician must record a set of calibration scales which is then registered on our site under their name.

-To create this profile, each musician must record a series of scales in a wide dynamic range.
-In our experience, it should take a musician less than 10 minutes to record their complete profile.
+To do that, the musician must record a series of scales in a wide dynamic range.
+In our experience, it should take a musician less than 10 minutes to record the complete series.
 The scores used for this process can be downloaded here for each instrument.

-Once recorded, the profile can be used in every subsequent recording session.
+Once recorded, the calibration scales can be used in every subsequent recording session.
 The following caveats apply, however:

-Once a musician’s profile is created, it can be used in every subsequent project that the musician records.
+Once a musician’s series of calibration scales is created, it can be used in every subsequent project that the musician records.
 However, If the circumstances of the recording changes then there are likely to be variations in the microphones used, acoustics, positioning, engineering, etc.

-To ensure a musician’s profile is correctly implemented, when there is a change of circumstances every musician must record two short scales for calibration.
-The project session calibration scales are found here and should be recorded in a similar manner to the profile scales.
+To ensure a musician’s calibration scales are correctly implemented, when there is a change of circumstances every musician must record two additional short scales for calibration.
+The project session calibration scales are found here and should be recorded in a similar manner to the musician’s calibration scales.

-The profile can be recorded by a musician in their own home and then registered on our website at any time.
+The calibration scales can be recorded by a musician in their own home and then registered on our website at any time.
 Please see our Collaborators Page for full information.

-It is important to bear the following advice in mind when recording a musician’s profile.
+It is important to bear the following advice in mind when recording a musician’s calibration scales.

 The dynamic markings are ‘p’ and ‘f’.
 To understand how quiet and how loud ‘p’ and ‘f’ should be, please be guided by the following: